wso2-extensions/mi-inbound-cdc/docs/config.md

 * If you define the **allowed.operations** property to listen to specific operations, please do not use the **skipped.operations** property that Debezium provides.
 * You cannot change the event output format of Debezium, because the captured event is handled internally by the inbound endpoint and mediated to outside via a sequence.
 * It is mandatory to keep the server.id property unique across CDC Inbound endpoints.
 This is applicable to the clustering scenarios as well.
 (Even if all artifacts are expected to be identical in MI nodes in a cluster, still the server.id property for each CDC inbound endpoint must be unique inside the cluster.)
-* To enable database storage options for schema history and offset storage, see For RedisOffsetBackingStore  :[https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties](https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties)
+* To enable database storage options for schema history and offset storage, see <a href="https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties">https://debezium.io/documentation/reference/stable/operations/debezium-server.html#debezium-source-configuration-properties</a>

 ## How to use

-Download the inbound endpoint `org.apache.synapse.cdc.poll-*.jar` JAR file and add it in the `&lt;Product Home>/dropins` directory.
+Download the inbound endpoint `org.apache.synapse.cdc.poll-*.jar` JAR file and add it in the `<Product Home>/dropins` directory.

 ### Setting up the databases